Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Keysborough North has a median taxpayer income of $50,877 and an average of $60,955, according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is lower than national averages, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $57,064 (median) and $68,367 (average) as of September 2025.
-Census data shows individual incomes at the 12th percentile ($599 weekly), while household income is at the 37th percentile.
-Income distribution reveals that the $1,500 - 2,999 bracket dominates with 34.7% of residents (5,300 people), similar to the metropolitan region where this cohort represents 32.8%.
+The median taxpayer income in Keysborough - North SA2 was $50,877 and the average was $60,955 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is lower than national averages, with Greater Melbourne's median income being $54,892 and average income being $73,761.
+Based on Wage Price Index growth of 12.16% from financial year 2022 to September 2025, estimated incomes would be approximately $57,064 (median) and $68,367 (average).
+Census data shows individual incomes at the 11th percentile ($599 weekly), while household income is at the 37th percentile.
+The income distribution in Keysborough - North SA2 is dominated by the $1,500 - 2,999 bracket with 34.7% of residents (5,299 people).
 After housing costs, 85.6% of income remains for other expenses.

 Frequently Asked Questions - Income